sasquatch678/A-Painted-World/Gameplay.md/Quests.md

 ## Faction Quests

 One of the quirks of Oblivion is that it's possible to become the Arch-mage of Cyrodiil without ever casting a single spell.
 Or, less likely but still possible, to become head of the Fighters Guild with scarcely more than novice combat skills.
-You will now need to complete about 3 times as many quests to finish the Mages Guild & Fighters Guild Quest lines, and meet minimum standards in certain skills.
+You will now need to complete twice as many quests to finish the Mages Guild & Fighters Guild Quest lines, and meet minimum standards in certain skills.

 ### Dark Brotherhood